A tab view presents multiple mutually exclusive panes of content in the same area, which people can switch between using a tabbed control.

-Make sure the controls within a pane only affect content in the same pane.
-Panes are mutually exclusive and should be fully self-contained.
+Make sure the controls within a pane affect content only in the same pane.
+Panes are mutually exclusive, so ensure they’re fully self-contained.

 Provide a label for each tab that describes the contents of its pane.
-A good label helps the user predict the contents of a pane before clicking its tab.
-In general, use nouns or very short noun phrases for tab labels.
+A good label helps people predict the contents of a pane before clicking or tapping its tab.
+In general, use nouns or short noun phrases for tab labels.
 A verb or short verb phrase may make sense in some contexts.
-Tab labels should use title-style capitalization.
+Use title-style capitalization for tab labels.

-Avoid using a pop-up button as a tab-switcher.
-A tab view is efficient because it requires a single click to make a selection, while a pop-up button requires two.
-A tab view also presents all choices onscreen at the same time, whereas people must click a pop-up button must be clicked to see its choices.
+Avoid using a pop-up button to switch between tabs.
+A tabbed control is efficient because it requires a single click or tap to make a selection, whereas a pop-up button requires two.
+A tabbed control also presents all choices onscreen at the same time, whereas people must click a pop-up button to see its choices.
 Note that a pop-up button can be a reasonable alternative in cases where there are too many panes of content to reasonably display with tabs.

 For developer guidance, see NSTabView.

 You can position the tabbed control on any side of the content area: top, bottom, left, or right.
 You can also hide the controls, which is appropriate when you switch the panes programmatically.

 When you hide the tabbed control, the content area can be borderless, bezeled, or bordered with a line.
 A borderless view can be solid or transparent.